dusk-network/plonk/README.md

-# PLONK, a zero knowledge proof scheme using the SNARK format
+# PLONK, a ZK proof scheme using the SNARK format

 WIP